invertase/react-native-firebase/codorials/authentication-with-firebase/understanding-firebase-auth.md

   });
 ```

-What's great about this is we don't need to know about the user within the `then`, as any `onAuthStateChanged` listener would get triggered with our new
+What's great about this is we don't need to know about the user within the `.then`, as any `onAuthStateChanged` listener would get triggered with our new
 users details - how awesome is that.

 ## Signing into an existing account